 People have a lot to say about stereotypes.
-Some loudly shout that they are wrong in all situations, other's argue that the stereotype would not exist if it were not true.
+Some are adamant that stereotyping is wrong in all situations, while others argue that the stereotype would not exist if it were not true.
 Many fall somewhere in between these two opposing beliefs.
-Beyond moral disagreement, stereotypes do affect our society, and they can cause a lot of damage.
-If you have trouble understanding exactly what a stereotype is, and how it could be bad, here is what you should know.
+Beyond moral disagreement, stereotypes do affect our society, and they are capable of causing a lot of damage to individuals and groups.
+Below, we explain a stereotypes definition, how they can be harmful, and how to overcome them.

-What are the stereotypes?
+What is a stereotype?
 This question comes up often.
-The Cambridge Dictionary defines the concept as "an idea that is used to describe a particular type of person or thing, or a person or thing thought to represent such an idea."
-In plain English, it's taking an idea of something, usually a group of people, and generalizing the thought to everyone in that population.
-Some stereotype synonyms include "typecast" and "pigeonhole."
+The Cambridge Dictionary defines the concept as "an idea that is used to describe a particular type of person or thing, or a person or thing thought to represent such an idea".
+This is the noun version of the word—it can also be used as a verb.

 Movies, music, and television use the idea of stereotypes in their content all the time.
-Most sitcoms have the blundering father, the ditzy female character, or the cultural minority best friend.
+Many sitcoms feature the blundering father, the ditzy female character, the absentminded professor, or the cultural minority best friend, for example.
 However, we can find stereotypes just about anywhere in our world today, including high school stereotypes, cultural stereotypes, and racial stereotypes.
 Some common stereotypes surround gender, race, appearance, age, and disability.

 Positive stereotypes are common, and some aspects of this concept may sound like a compliment on the surface.
 Take the "positive" stereotype, "All Asians are smart!"
-At first glance, it sounds like praise.
+At first, it sounds like praise.
 But when you characterize a whole group of people based on certain perceived traits, you aren’t acknowledging the diversity of individuals, and these type of judgements can be harmful.
-If you look at this specific example more closely, this stereotype can do a lot of damage.
+If you look at this specific example more closely, this “positive” stereotype can do a lot of damage.

 Imagine you're a small child of Asian descent.
-You hear your whole life "All Asians are smart," but you know that does not feel like it's true for you.
+You hear your whole life how "all Asians are smart," but that may not feel like it's true for you.
 You have a hard time in school.
 Reading is difficult.
 Math is impossible.
 Everyone around you seems to pressure you because you are supposed to be "smart".
-This difference between your own experience and the perception of others can make you feel like a failure every time you do not bring home that "A" assignment, you feel like a failure.
-Like you alone missed out on the gene that makes "All Asians smart."
+This difference between your own experience and the perception of others can make you feel like a failure every time you do not bring home that "A" assignment - like you alone missed out on the gene that makes "all Asians smart".

-As educational opportunities like scholarships and colleges close their door on you, your future looks bleak.
-You have spent years trying to be the stereotypically smart Asian, instead of finding the talents that could have taken you to your version of success.
-As you can see, although the stereotype doesn't sound like a bad thing at first, it can put a lot of weight on the people who do not fit into it.
+As you can see, although the stereotype doesn't sound like a bad thing at first, it can put a lot of weight on the people who do not seem to fit into it.

-Negative stereotypes are those we often think of when we hear the word "stereotype."
-They are usually used as insults or reasons for prejudice.
+Negative stereotypes are those we often think of when we hear the word "stereotype".
+These untrue beliefs are usually used as insults or reasons for prejudice.
 A common negative stereotype is "All blonde women are dumb."
-This goes back to the Hollywood image of the helpless female, which is usually cast as a frail, fair-haired woman.
-The phrase already comes off as rude by nature of the descriptive word "dumb."
-However, just like the "All Asians are smart" example, the true damage of this stereotype goes a lot deeper.
+This goes back to the Hollywood image of the helpless female, who is usually cast as a frail, fair-haired woman.
+The phrase already comes off as rude by nature of the descriptive word "dumb".
+However, just like the "all Asians are smart" example, the true damage of this stereotype goes a lot deeper.

 From the moment you entered the room, they already made up their mind about you.
 Sure, your background and experience look good on paper, but they believe that someone who is young, blonde, and attractive cannot possibly have the drive or smarts to make their way to the top.
 They write you off before you even get the chance to prove yourself.

-It is situations like these, where either positive or negative stereotyping has an impact on the individual.
-Although the statement describes a group, it is individual people who are affected by the ideas.
-If you need more reasons why stereotyping is wrong, consider this:
+Both positive and negative stereotyping can be harmful.
+Although a stereotype, by definition, describes a group of people, it is the individuals who are negatively affected by these ideas.
+If you need more reasons why stereotyping is wrong, consider this.

-One of the most damaging effects of stereotyping is the divide that gets created among people because of it.
-By saying one group is smarter, more talented, or more attractive than another, it directly suggests that anyone who does not fit within that group is less smart, talented or attractive.
-This type of attitude can easily fuel jealousy, insecurity, and even depression in those who do not belong in the desirable group.
+One of the most damaging effects of stereotyping is the divide it creates among people.
+By saying all the members of a group are smarter, more talented, or more attractive than another, it directly suggests that anyone who does not fit within that group is less smart, talented, or attractive.
+This type of attitude can easily fuel jealousy, insecurity, and even depression among those who do not fit into the desirable group.
 For example, guys that do not fit the alpha male or “masculine” mold for “manhood” may find themselves bullied or isolated simply because they don’t fit a certain stereotype.
 For those who don’t have a strong sense of identity, this type of behavior can cause mental health issues down the road.

 They Create Fear

-After the September 11th terrorist attacks against the United States of America, Muslims living in the US experienced an increase in hate crimes and discrimination.
+After the September 11th terrorist attacks on the United States in 2001, Muslims living in the country experienced an increase in hate crimes and discrimination.
 Because the terrorists held extremist beliefs, it did not take long for people to develop a fear of Muslims or anyone from the Middle East.

-Stereotypes like "All Muslims are terrorists," and "Muslims want to kill American's" made waves across the country.
-Although the Muslim-American community condemning the acts of terrorism, and proudly exclaiming their religion was one of love, the stereotype had already taken root, with many people referring to innocent people as “evil” or “terrorists”.
+Stereotypes like "all Muslims are terrorists", and "Muslims want to kill Americans" made waves across the country.
+Although the Muslim-American community condemned the acts of terrorism and proudly exclaimed their religion was one of love, the stereotype had already taken root, with many people referring to innocent people as “evil” or “terrorists”.

 They Limit Opportunity

-In 2015, the Huffington Post released an article exposing a sad truth.
-Children who had "Black" sounding names were labeled as "troublemakers" by teachers.
-They were already seen through a negative filter before they could prove themselves academically.
-Imagine trying to move up in the world when everyone else sees you far behind the starting line.
+More specifically, in 2015, the Huffington Post released an article exposing a sad truth.
+Children who had "black sounding” names were more frequently labeled as "troublemakers" by teachers.
+They were already seen through a negative filter before they could prove themselves academically or behaviorally.

 They Ignore Real Problems

-The media would like us to believe that some groups of people, or in some cases, certain cultures or races, are more violent than others.
-While they rarely come right out and state this, their bias is seen in the types of stories they run.
+Some would like us to believe that specific groups of people, or in some cases, certain cultures or races, are more violent than others.
+While these individuals rarely come right out and state this, their bias is seen through stereotypes in media.

-The problem with this type of bias in the media is that it ignores real problems both within the racial, cultural, or social group they are reporting on, and outside of it.
-The news uses catchphrases like "white on black violence," "black on black violence," and "black on white" violence freely, without ever addressing the factors beyond race that increase rates of violence everywhere.
-While race is key in addressing problems in our society, boiling the entire problem down to one factor does not provide all the solutions we can take advantage of.
+The problem with this type of bias in the media is that it ignores real problems both within the racial, cultural, or social group the person is speaking about, and outside of it.
+While race, culture, and other groupings can play a role in problems in our society, boiling the entire problem down to one factor fails to illuminate the many other solutions we can take advantage of.

 They Give Us Excuses